r-pufky/docs/troubleshooting-pc.md

 Troubleshooting PC Issues
 -------------------------
-I'm asked this all the time, so I put together a list of all the common things to look for when a PC is flakey and crashing.
-Even if you 'know what you're doing', you should run through these steps.
+I'm asked this all the time, so I put together a list of all the common things to look for when a PC is flaky and crashing.
+Even if you _know what you're doing_, you should run through these steps.
 You'd be surprised.

 General Maintenance
 -------------------